-The facility to be utilized by RS6 must be in compliance with applicable State and local Building Codes in accordance with Education Code 47610.
+The facility to be utilized by RSSP must be in compliance with applicable State and local Building Codes in accordance with Education Code 47610.

-RS6 shall comply with Education Code Section 47610 by utilizing facilities that are compliant with the California Building Standards Code.
+RSSP shall comply with Education Code Section 47610 by utilizing facilities that are compliant with the California Building Standards Code.
 The School agrees to test sprinkler systems, fire extinguishers, and fire alarms annually at its facilities to ensure that they are maintained in an operable condition at all times.
-The School shall conduct fire drills as required under Education Code Section 32001.
+The School shall conduct fire drills as required under Education Code Section 32001 and in conjunction with the District (if at District facilities).